Housing Benefit Rules

 - Under 25 and on Income Support.

-- Under 25 and getting Income-Related Employment Support Allowance with no ‘component’ – this could be either because they are still in the first few months of claiming (the ‘assessment phase’) or because they are getting Employment and Support Allowance paid while appealing against a decision that they are fit for work.
+- Under 25 and getting Income-Related Employment Support Allowance with no ‘component’ – because they are still in the first few months of claiming (the ‘assessment phase’) or because they are getting Employment and Support Allowance paid while appealing against a decision that they are fit for work.